Do you want a cookie?

 The allantoin it contains promotes, among other things, the formation of new bone substance (callus) and thus the coalescence of bones.
 The scientific name Symphytum, as well as the German name "Wallwurz" (from Old German "wallen" = to grow together) refers to these properties.
 The most commonly used name comfrey is derived from the word "leg", which was formerly used for bones (bones).
 Comfrey can also help with skin problems such as dry skin, itching or minor wounds.

-Harvesting comfrey root for ointments and tinctures
+Harvesting comfrey root for salves and tinctures

 To harvest comfrey roots, you should first choose the right time.
 The ideal time is spring or fall, when the plant has its highest concentration of active ingredients.
 Only select healthy, strong comfrey plants that show no signs of disease or pest infestation for harvesting.
 And you're ready to go!